garland3/graphgenie/README.md

    python main.py
    ```

-   This script will read the input text from `transcript.txt`, extract entities and edges using OpenAI's API, and store them in an SQLite database.
+   This script will read the input text from `transcript.txt`, extract entities and edges using the selected API, and store them in an SQLite database.

 2. **Run the Web Application**